Ryanqu27/New2Fit/README.md

     -AI camera was built using a Tensorflow framework called movenet.
 Tracks body parts and gives information on confidence levels and coordinates.
     -Front end developed mainly using streamlit.
     -Web Scraping scripts were developed to retrieve information on gyms around the US.
+    -SupaBase/PostGreSQL database used for storing user workout information, points, and progress.